hadley/adv-r/Computing-on-the-language.md

 ## Non-standard evaluation in subset

 Just printing out the expression used to generate an argument value is useful, but we can do even more with the unevaluated function.
-For exampple, take `subset()`.
+For example, take `subset()`.
 It's a useful interactive shortcut for subsetting data frames: instead of repeating the data frame you're working with again and again, you can save some typing:

 ```R
 subset(mtcars, cyl == 4)